 If you've never locked a note on your iPhone or iPad, you may see a page about the new feature.
 If so, tap "Use iPhone Passcode" and enter your device passcode.
 You can then enable "Use Face ID" or "Use Touch ID" (you'll need to enter your passcode again) if you want to access notes more easily.

-At some point, you may see a warning that some of your devices won't be able to see locked notes if they're not running at least iOS 16, iPadOS 16, or macOS 13.
+At some point, you may see a warning that some of your devices won't be able to see locked notes if they're not all currently running at least iOS 16, iPadOS 16, or macOS 13.
 Hit "Continue" if that's OK with you.
 You won't see this warning if you're protecting On My iPhone or On My iPad notes.

 2. How to Lock and Unlock Notes on Your iPhone or iPad